 Rather than recording incidents for later review, AI-driven security systems actively detect, deter, and respond in real time.

-AI security doesn’t just detect threats.
-It acts on them in real time.
+AI security also delivers immediate autonomous response.
+It does not just detect threats; it acts on them in real time.

-When an unauthorized individual enters a restricted area, AI-driven security towers and mobile units can:
+When an unauthorized individual enters a restricted area, AI-driven security towers and mobile units can trigger visual and audio deterrents to scare off intruders.

-• Dispatch alerts to security teams with live video feeds for instant situational awareness
+They can also activate lights or alarms to alert nearby personnel, and dispatch alerts to security teams with live video feeds for instant situational awareness.

 This shift from passive surveillance to active deterrence is the game-changer security professionals need.